|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 Couples that decide to divorce sometimes find that they need to file for bankruptcy in order to get a fresh start for one or both of them.
 If you have financial problems, you should make an appointment to speak to an attorney in your state that specializes in bankruptcy law.
 When you're anticipating divorce, the timing of the bankruptcy filing is important.
 For example, if you need to file a joint bankruptcy so that both spouses can discharge some or all of their debts, you will need to postpone your divorce until the bankruptcy is complete.

 The most common reason people give for wanting to get divorced is being unhappy, and often people assume that the marriage is the main problem.
 It's just easier to blame your spouse's inadequacies for your unhappiness than considering what you need to do to find joy and contentment in your life.
 Sometimes, it isn't until years (and possibly more divorces) down the road that people hold themselves accountable for the role they played in the demise of their relationships.
-Before filing for divorce, invest at least a couple of months in regular counseling--be it by yourself or with your spouse or both.
-There's a good chance you'll discover things about yourself that will be of great value to you whether you decide to stay married or if you get divorced.
+Before filing for divorce, invest at little time in regular counseling.

-Another common reason for divorce is disagreements over parenting styles.
-However, be sure to ask yourself this: Is what I dislike about my spouse's parenting of our children going to get better or worse if we divorce?
-If you view your spouse as too lenient or too strict with your children, be aware that those tendencies are often exacerbated rather than quelled by divorce.
+If your dissatisfaction with your relationship is related to disagreements over parenting styles, be sure to ask yourself this: Is what I dislike about my spouse's parenting of our children going to get better or worse if we divorce?
+If you view your spouse as too lenient or too strict with your children, be aware that those tendencies are often more exaggerated divorce.
 If your spouse isn't taking an active enough role in the upbringing of the children, will living apart make them more involved or even more removed?
-When a couple is working on their problems with the goal of remaining married, spouses have greater incentive to meet each other in the middle with parenting...and pretty much everything else.
+When a couple is working on domestic issues with the goal of remaining married, spouses have far greater incentive to meet each other in the middle with parenting...and pretty much everything else.